saucy. is a chronicle of (mostly) delicious adventures involving: farming, love, art, seasons, dirt, dinner, weddings, and D.I.Y-ing

 I grow everything that I possibly have time for, we make a lot of hay and cook up a storm of (mostly original) recipes.

 We have one duck named Wild Bill, one ridiculously long eared hound dog mutt called Gus and a hand-full of cows.
-We once had chickens and pigs but ate them all at our wedding.
+We once had chickens and pigs but we ate them all at our wedding.

 You can get married here at Bliss Ridge; we did and we recommend it.
 Click over to the "weddings at Bliss Ridge" button on the nav bar and check it out.